The Commonplace

 0.09

 A complete evaluation methodology is specified, including baselines and an ablation design.
-Research Productivity null_result high evaluation methodology completeness (presence of baselines and ablation plan)
+Research Productivity null_result evaluation methodology completeness (presence of baselines and ablation plan)

 0.09

 AESP is implemented as an open-source TypeScript SDK with 208 tests and ten modules.
-Other positive high SDK test count (208) and module count (10)
+Other positive SDK test count (208) and module count (10)

 0.09

 The SDK provides interoperability via MCP and A2A.
-Other positive medium interoperability support for MCP and A2A protocols
+Other positive interoperability support for MCP and A2A protocols

 0.05